Jimster710/DndCampaign1/content/Characters/Player Characters/Zalma Cindershine.md

 Tags:
   -
 ---
 Zalma Cindershine is a Deep [[Gnome]], otherwise known as a Svirfneblin.
-He is an Artificer and a Rogue.
-He hails from [[The Underdark]].
-He is particularly stout for a gnome, and his knowledge of magical constructs is most mysterious.
+She is an Artificer and a Rogue.
+She hails from [[The Underdark]].
+She is particularly stout for a gnome, and her knowledge of magical constructs is most mysterious.

-He is accompanied by a peculiar construct of his own design-Nyx, with a glowing gemstone and complicated mechanical parts, follows his whistled commands.
+She is accompanied by a peculiar construct of her own design-Nyx, with a glowing gemstone and complicated mechanical parts, follows her whistled commands.

 ![[ZalmaCloseup.png|400]]